 I've reached out to make an appointment, but it's been a few days and nothing has opened up, or I've been told that there is no one available, what's going on?

-While we are generally able to schedule students within a day or two of them reaching out (if not that day), there are times in the semester when there is a large influx of students requesting to be seen by a therapist, this process can take a few weeks, if not even longer.
+We do our absolute best to schedule everyone with a therapist as soon as possible.
+Sometimes scheduling can happen within a matter of days.
+However, at times in the semester when there is a large influx of students requesting to be seen by a therapist, this process can take a few weeks, if not even longer.
 The more times you are able to give us in terms of your availability will help us respond as quickly as possible.
 We recognize that waiting can be excruciating and if you feel you need to be seen, please come in during our daily drop-in hours from 11 a.m.—12 p.m. or 2—3 p.m.
 Finally, do not give up, if you haven't heard from us, reach out again or as much as you need.
 Read more about wait times.

 Do you have experts or counselors who specialize in particular areas, like eating disorders, sexual assault, OCD, or sports psychology?

 The CAPS staff has a generalist orientation.
 This means that we are trained and have had considerable experience working with a wide range of psychological topics and concerns, including those listed above.
 View a full list of topics that students discuss with counselors.
 We feel confident in our ability to work with almost all of the challenges that students face and are continually working to stay up to date with current theories and techniques.
 Indeed, many counselors are interested in and have had additional training in working with specific issues, including trauma, eating disorders/body image issues, sexuality, cultural/race issues, and being first-generation college students.
 In some cases, students are looking for a higher level of care or more specialized treatment- such as exposure and response prevention for OCD or sports psychology- than is available at CAPS.
 In these cases, we can support students in finding off-campus treatment options.